Museu De CeramicaCurrently Closed

-- Tags: Museum, Park, View Point, Family And Kids, Nature, Specialty Museum
+- Tags: Museums, Park, View Point, Nature, Specialty Museums

 Museu de Ceramica is housed in a beautiful building in the city of Barcelona.
 It’s no secret that the museum features elegant ceramic pieces like Mudejar pieces from Andalusia, Aragon, Catalonia and Valencia, Hispano-Moorish earthenware from Paterna and Manises, medieval pieces from the Caliphate and Mudejar periods i.e. 10th to 15th centuries, tableware and tiles from that belong to the 15th to 17th centuries.
 There’s a gorgeous park that surrounds the museum with exotic greenery and unique birds.

 - Explanations are in Spanish, English and Catalan.

 - Av.
 Meridiana - Pl. de les Glories Bus Station

 - Glories Light Rail Station